 The classroom staff plans field trips to supplement and extend the curriculum.
 The program implements and follows OKDHS Transportation/Fieldtrip Requirements, Oklahoma Statute 47 O.S.
 Section 11-1112.
 The classroom staff is responsible for ensuring that all forms of transportation meet state requirements.
-In addition, tobacco use is prohibited at all times when on a fieldtrip or transporting children.
+In addition, tobacco use is always prohibited when on a field trip or transporting children.

 Most field trips occur on foot, staying on or near the OSU campus.
 The campus is rich with learning opportunities for children to explore.
-Teaching staff-child ratio will be maintained at all times during field trips and transportation of children from one location to another.
+Teaching staff-child ratio is always maintained during field trips and transportation of children from one location to another.

-During walks or fieldtrips, a map or route is left at the office with the following information as well: a plan of supervision is maintained at all times, at least one adult teaching personnel is within each group, boundaries are identified to the children when applicable, and all children are identifiable with wrist bands, badges, nametags, or other items.
+During walks or field trips, a map or route is left at the office with the following information as well: a plan of supervision is always maintained, at least one adult teaching personnel is within each group, boundaries are identified to the children when applicable, and all children are identifiable with wrist bands, badges, nametags, or other items.

-Children arriving after departure of the event will either remain at the program with other program employees or arrangements may be made for the child to join the class at a designed location.
-Snacks and lunch will be prepared by the kitchen following required nutritional standards and sent with the class.
+Children arriving after the departure of the event will either remain at the program with other program employees or arrangements may be made for the child to join the class at a designed location.
+Snacks and lunch will be prepared by the kitchen according to required nutritional standards and sent with the class.